 Tooth relapse after braces is very common, especially in the first year after braces.
 The cause is simple: your teeth have been moved, but they haven’t become fully fixed in their new places yet.

-When braces and other orthodontic treatments move your teeth, they cause your body to remodel bone around your teeth, removing it on one side where force is pushing too hard and putting it down on the other side where there isn’t enough force.
-However, this new bone that’s laid down may not initially be as hard as your original bone, which means that your teeth have a tendency to move back to their former position.
+When braces and other orthodontic treatments move your teeth, they cause your body to remodel bone around your teeth.
+The body removes bone on one side where force is pushing too hard and putting it down on the other side where there isn’t enough force.
+However, this new bone that’s laid down may not initially be as hard as your original bone.
+This means that your teeth have a tendency to move back to their former position.

 In addition, the periodontal ligament, the soft tissue that actually holds your tooth in place, hasn’t initially adapted to your new tooth position.
-Instead, it’s just become stretched like a rubber band, tending to pull the tooth back.
+Instead, it just stretched like a rubber band, tending to pull the tooth back.
+Over time, the stretching of the periodontal ligament stimulates the growth of bone around the tooth by increasing the production of osteoblasts, cells that make bone.
+Holding your teeth in position for a little while longer gives your body time to build up that bone and solidify your teeth in their new positions.

 Finally, because many dentists don’t use functional orthodontics to remodel your bite, your bite can be pushing on your teeth in a way that tends to drive them back to their old position.